 Cincinnati, Ohio: Where the south meets the Midwest.
 It’s also the best way to describe the music of Kentucky-born Singer/Songwriter Nicholas Johnson; Southern roots meets Midwest rust belt rock.
-His EP Shady Pines Vol. 1 puts that on display by crafting heartbreakingly genuine songs and turning them into passionate and dynamic jams.
+His EP Shady Pines Vol. 1 puts all of that on display by crafting heartbreakingly genuine songs that weave seamlessly between fuzz and twang.

 Shady Pines Vol. 1 EP is the first release of the double EP project that has Johnson teaming up with acclaimed Producer and Engineer Patrick Himes (Ryan Adams, Rubyhorse, Lilly Hiatt) with the goal in mind to craft a recording that matched the intensity of his live shows.
-The result is a beautiful, energetic mixture of fuzz and twang from one of the next great voices in Americana music.
+The result is a beautiful, fiery mixture of roots and rock from one of the next great voices in Americana music.

 SHADY PINES VOL.1 Available Now on iTunes and Amazon Music